rolfen/notes/entries/nmcli-SMS.md

 https://bitbucket.org/linuxonly/modem-manager-gui/src/default/

 However the version that was provided by Debian packages had a fatal bug - I had to compile from source using the linke above.
 It was worth it!

+Note that when Modem Manager GUI is running, it will "consume" received SMS messages and play a notification, which is nice.
+However this means that these messages will not show up in `nmcli` anymore.